Making Online Written Feedback Appointments

 At your appointment's start time, your consultant will review the information you provided, download your file(s), and proceed to use Microsoft Word to provide you individualized feedback on your writing.
 Your feedback will begin with a letter summarizing the consultant's overall response and likely providing some general suggestions for revision.
 You should then expect to see multiple comment bubbles with questions, comments, suggestions, praise, and advice targeted to specific words, sentences, or paragraphs in your draft.
 Our written feedback is not designed to be proofreading or editing.
 Our goal is to help you improve your writing, and as a writer, in both the short and long-term.
 We believe that providing you written feedback in the ways we just described helps achieve that goal better than simply correcting your writing line-by-line.

 Access our guide that includes strategies for navigating written comments and making substantial revisions.

 - All appointments are a maximum of 50 minutes and back-to-back appointments are not allowed.

-- Writers may schedule up to two appointments per day and two appointments per week.
+- Writers may schedule up to two virtual appointments per week.

 - Writers must upload a draft of a paper by 12 p.m.
 EST (noon) the day prior to the scheduled appointment.
 If a writer schedules an appointment after 12 p.m.
 EST the day prior to the appointment, they must upload the draft immediately.
 If there is not a draft of a paper uploaded by 12 p.m.
 EST the day prior to your appointment, the appointment will be canceled.

 - Writers can book up to 14 days in advance.

 - Writers must submit their own writing using their own WCOnline account.

 - If there are questions or concerns about an appointment or feedback, writers should contact the University Writing Center at 502-852-2173 or email@example.com.
 Students, faculty, and staff should not contact consultants directly.